People in Tulsa can now check the status of traffic citations on their phones thanks to Code for Tulsa

 CourtBot is an app that gives residents easy-to-understand information about resolving citations and timely reminders about upcoming court dates.

 It was created back in 2014 by the Code for America fellows working in Atlanta, Georgia and presented at the Code for America Summit that year.
-In that city, you can see the following statistics before and after CourtBot was rolled out in 2014:

 Prior to CourtBot, each year in Atlanta, an average of 200,000 people got citations.
-Of those, 40,000 people then missed their court date, resulting in a bench warrant, which means you can be arrested, for failing to appear.
+Of those, 40,000 people then missed their court date, resulting in a bench warrant, which means you can be arrested for failing to appear.
 This means the next time a person runs a stop sign, they could go to jail.
-[The escalating consequences of accumulating bench warrants couldn’t be more clear than in Ferguson, Missouri.]
+The escalating consequences of accumulating bench warrants couldn’t be more clear than in Ferguson, Missouri.

 Following the launch, residents were able to solve citations in 5 minutes, not 5 hours, by texting the CourtBot number and paying online.
 10,000 people used CourtBot to look up their court date in the first year of its operation.
 Also available in Spanish, CourtBot was the first multi-lingual platform, “in the history of Atlanta,” according to Ryan Shepard, internal consultant in the Mayor of Atlanta’s Office.